oidc-sweden/specifications/swedish-oidc-fed-profile.md

 This policy operator must be merged in chain validation as follows:

-> The merged policy operator takes the value of the most superior entity policy operator as described in [4.1.1.](#intersects-value-check).
+> The merged policy operator takes the value of the most superior entity policy operator as described in [4.1.1](#intersects-value-check).

 > Merge of `nm_one_of` fails if the path also contains a merged `one_of` policy operator with a different value.
-> This condition MUST be treated as an error
+> This condition MUST be treated as an error.

 <a name="no-merge-subset-of"></a>
 #### 4.2.1.
 No Merge subset_of